-Review of the various submissions highlights the interaction between perceptions of impacts from road traffic, operational and road noise and to a lesser extent other operational impacts in overall impacts to amenity.
-This has also been perceived as potentially changing the existing way of life and experience of the local area for residents which is reflected in concerns regarding the sense of place for the local community.
-These perceptions have been exacerbated by misunderstandings regarding the Project and the fact that the community feels it has not been consulted.
-This Response to Submissions has demonstrated that potential amenity impacts from noise and dust would be consistent with expectations expressed in the relevant guidelines.
-In addition, transport levels would be limited to no more than 30 heavy vehicles per hour which is consistent with current experience.
-The frequency of heavy vehicle use of the road network would increase, however this would remain within levels that avoid or mitigate potential environmental impacts.
+Some members of the community expect that the Project would significantly change the existing way of life and experience of the local area for residents, which is reflected in concerns regarding the sense of place for the local community.
+These perceptions have been exacerbated by misunderstandings regarding the Project and the fact that the some people in the community feel that consultation has not be satisfactory.
+Consultation activities since the exhibition of the EIS have included CCC meetings, informal Have-A-Chat meetings and invitations for community members to visit and tour the Quarry.
+Through these activities Hanson has attempted to explain the operations, educate the community and allay fears.
+It is accepted that some members of the community remain concerned, but consultation has generally been positively received.

 Hanson acknowledges that it would be important for ongoing operations that the Company develops an effective engagement strategy that connects the operations with the local community.
 This would allow Hanson to demonstrate that it is a valuable part of the local community.
-There has been some success with this over the life of the existing Quarry, but actions here would need to be renewed.
+There has been some success with this over the life of the existing Quarry and since the exhibition of the EIS, but actions here would need to be maintained.
 Technical assessment of the Project has demonstrated that the proposed operations would occur within expected limits that are designed to avoid significant impacts and meet community expectations.
 Ongoing operational and environmental management would be required and would be described in the various environmental management plans for the operation.
 Ongoing management would be complemented by a regime of annual reporting and environmental auditing that is standard practice for State significant extractive industry developments.